Insurance Times asks experts about challenges brokers face and what can be done to mitigate evolving threats

 Additionally, Lloyd’s and other London markets are still focusing their attention on reducing acquisition costs, so brokers will face pressure from both ends of the distribution chain.

-This will favour the innovative, value-add brokers.
-In an environment of surplus underwriting capacity, those brokers who exist to just ‘clip the ticket’ are going to struggle to justify their role.
+This landscape will favour the innovative, value-add brokers.
+In an environment of surplus underwriting capacity, those brokers that exist to just ‘clip the ticket’ are going to struggle to justify their role.

-Surely the days of charging 5% brokerage just to get access to London will soon be behind us?
+Surely the days of charging a 5% brokerage fee just to get access to London will soon be behind us?

-It all comes back to service and those brokers who have developed and evolved their service offering during the hard market.
+It all comes back to service and those brokers that have developed and evolved their service offering during the hard market.
 They will be well placed to succeed in a soft market.

 Alan Houston, strategic sales and accounts directors, RSA